Your web browser is outdated and may be insecure

 RCN representatives

-Find further information about the roles of RCN representatives.
+Read more about the roles of RCN representatives.

 RCN training will be given to a representative to achieve competency in all descriptors for their role.
-However, once trained, the representative will review and agree with their RCN mentor which specific practice standards and competencies apply to their role within their particular work place and employer situation.
+However, once trained, the representative will review and agree with their RCN mentor which specific practice standards and competencies apply to their role within their particular workplace and employer situation.

 Contact us